runtime-data-validation-js/-runtime-data-validation-js.github.io/documents/data-format.html.md

 title: Data formats for validation, and storing data
 ---

 As of this writing, the validation decorators and validation functions primarily validate string data.
 A few of the functions act on numbers, and in that case can take either `string` or `number` data.
-Obviously there are many other data types we might want to validate, so let's discuss what to do.
+Additionally, the package makes it easy to create custom validation decorators for custom data types.
+Obviously there is a very long list of data types we might want to validate, so let's discuss what to do.

 This package is based on `validator.js` which validates `string` data items.
 It has a long list of validation functions, all of which validate strings.